The State of Customer Journey Hijacking 2019

 How does CJH occur?

-- When the user visits an eCommerce website, these unauthorized scripts automatically display injected ads.
-Alternatively, ad injections can occur via Wi-Fi hijacking, exposing even users who have not downloaded malware or adware.
+- When the consumer visits an eCommerce website, these unauthorized scripts automatically display injected ads.
+Alternatively, ad injections can occur via Wi-Fi hijacking, exposing even users who have not downloaded adware.

 WHAT IS THE IMPACT TO ONLINE RETAILERS?